cmik2/cuisine-expert-class/README.md

 Then you will see the output similar to the one below, showing:

 1. classify accuracy
-2. Rate adjuments example based on the test data in ./data/test
+2. Rate adjuments example based on the test data in ./data/test weighted in the 7:3 ration between EXPT and NOEX
 3. Examples of the text classification
 4. Interactive session to take input and classfiy it